ppy/osu-wiki/news/2021-06-18-mappers-report-may.md

 ---

 And that’s it for this month.
-Good we didn’t promise anything last time because once again we are late but the IRL stress will finally be gone within the next weeks which means the next issues should be hopefully on time!
+Good we didn’t promise anything last time because we are once again late, but the IRL stress will finally be gone within the next weeks, which means the next issues should hopefully be on time!

 As always, should you know anything mapping or modding related, be it guides, podcasts or videos, let us know.
 We would love to touch upon them in the next issue of Mappers' Report!